+What do we turn to make us feel ‘better’ and ‘more comfortable’?
 Is it serving us?
 Is it life-giving or, ultimately, making our life harder?

 As I wade through this mess of getting comfortable with discomfort, I am walking this journey alongside each of my coaching clients.
 This is where a lot of us get STUCK (I’m raising my hand too!).
 Because avoiding the discomfort prevents us from doing the thing, from taking responsibility, from making changes.
 Avoiding discomfort keeps us stuck which can sometimes be a lot more painful than experiencing the discomfort itself.

 When you are feeling uncomfortable it means you get to address it from the root cause….your thoughts (our thoughts create our feelings).
 SO GOOD NEWS!
 You aren’t stuck just ‘coping’ with an uncomfortable life, you get to teach your brain healthier mindsets to empower you and be someone who experiences peace, joy, sadness, frustration….. all the feelings, in healthier ways.

 With awareness, commitment and practice you will move your mindset from ‘this sucks, I suck, I want to make this feeling go away’ to ‘well that sucked but what can I do better next time’ to ‘I did better this time!’

 What does this have to do with simple living?